 - Secretary — Records, copies and distributes monthly minutes.

 - Treasurer — Receives and records all Seventh Tradition contributions and maintains oversight of the finances.
 Other duties include paying bills, tracking expenses, reimbursing individuals for miscellaneous expenses, and distributing a monthly report about the finances at each Intergroup meeting.

-There currently are nine (9) standing committees in Southern Delaware Intergroup.
+There currently are nine (9) standing service committees in Southern Delaware Intergroup.
 See Bylaws: Article VII.
 Committees are always looking for help with their activities.
 For more information on any of the following committees, either attend one of the monthly Intergroup meetings on the first Thursday of each month at 6 p.m. at St. Paul’s Episcopal Church, 122 E Pine Street, Georgetown, DE., or email us.